 Housed in an old power house, the Dawson Folk Museum in Second Avenue is a treat for history devotees.
-If travelling between April and September you will likely find the Museum open between 10.00am and 1.00pm, Tuesday to Thursday.
-Outside of this, the Museum is open by appointment.
+If travelling between April and October, chat to the locals about their existing events hosted locally, inlouding the annual Dawson River Festival, Bills & Barrels Bonanza, Spindles & Spurs Campdraft and more.
 Phone Lorraine on 0429 931 264.